 Where a row has been matched to an existing transaction or is to update an existing transaction it will have a DarkSeaGreen background.
 Double-clicking on the row will bring up the Match Picker dialog which displays detail of the imported.
 If you, feel the wrong transfer account has been assigned or the matcher has not produced a valid result, you may change the checkbox selection if you disagree with the matcher decisions and you may reassign an assigned transfer account (see below).

 Double-clicking on a row marked as New with a DarkSeaGreen1 background and a transfer account assigned to it will bring up the account selection dialog to allow you to choose a different transfer account for the second split.

 Double-clicking on a row marked New with no transfer account matched with a Gold background will also bring up the account selection dialog to allow you to assign a suitable transfer account to the transaction.

-The currently selected row is selected by Cornflower Blue background color.clicking it.
+Select the required row by clicking Cornflower Blue background color.on it.
 It is displayed with a

 or alternatively, Account Selection dialog, select the destination account and click the button.click on a row to select it followed by a click to bring up a popup menu then select to display the

 Sometimes you will have several transactions which can have the same destination account.